Ultimate Guide to DEI in Your Wedding Business

 Connect with diverse pros in your area

 Connecting with like pros is the best way to build a community.
-But, it’s important to build one that can bring different perspectives to the table.
-So, go out of your way to network with pros from a variety of backgrounds who provide wedding services to different types of people from you.
+But it’s essential to make one that can bring different perspectives to the table.
+So, go out of your way to network with pros from a variety of backgrounds who provide wedding services to people who are not like you.
 Doing that will expose you to so many different experiences and broaden your horizons.

-Pro Tip: As you’re growing your network, it’s also a good idea to go back to your already established community of pros and review their preferred vendor lists to make sure it includes diverse pros.
+Pro tip: As you’re growing your network, it’s also a good idea to go back to your already established community of pros and review their preferred vendor lists to make sure they include diverse pros.
 If it needs some work, feel free to introduce them to your new connections so they can jumpstart their DEI process as well.

 Constantly practice introspection

 Again, becoming more inclusive and equitable to a more diverse audience begins with you.
-As you’re signing on more clients and growing your business, be sure to check in with yourself to make sure that you’re continuously confronting your biases so you can be the best partner to your clients.
+As you sign on more clients and grow your business, be sure to check in with yourself to make sure you’re continuously confronting your biases so you can be the best partner to your clients.

 Be open to feedback and continued learning

 Pro Tip: As you’re learning more about DEI, you can pass along this knowledge to your clients.
-Read some of the ways you can help your couples be allies throughout their wedding-planning process so you can spread the wealth.
+Please read about some ways you can help your couples be allies throughout their wedding-planning process so you can spread the wealth.

 Photo Credit: Supavadee butradee // Shutterstock.com